keruzu/runbook/README.md

 If you desire a different format, update the `Makefile` `OUTPUT_FORMAT` to reflect your choice.

 ### Building the Output Format
-By default, a brand new directory called `output` will be created and populated with Jira-friendly files.
+By default, a brand new directory called `output` will be created and populated with HTML files.

 To build a new version: